LonamiWebs/lonamiwebs.github.io/content/blog/woce-2.md

 ## Actually running our First Scan

-Okay, we have all the memory regions from which the program can read, write, and execute.
+Okay, we have all the memory regions from which the program can read, write, or execute.
 Now we also can read the memory in these regions:

 ```rust
 let regions = process